Frahm History, Family Crest & Coats of Arms

 The surname Frahm was first found in the Low-German speaking areas of North Germany, where the name first emerged.
 The earliest known bearer of the name was Vrome Johan, who lived in the Holstein region in 1343.
 The young Frahm family was instrumental during this early period, making major contributions to the development of medieval German society.

-Important Dates for the Frahm family
+Early History of the Frahm family

 This web page shows only a small excerpt of our Frahm research.
 Another 74 words (5 lines of text) covering the years 1343, 1495, 1690, 1779, and 1807 are included under the topic Early Frahm History in all our PDF Extended History products and printed products wherever possible.